Whether you’re keeping them for food, eggs, or as pets, poultry has special needs when it comes to veterinary care.

 To inhibit the spread of disease, keep members of your flock away from outside birds, including wild birds such as geese, ducks, and birds from other flocks.
 Minimize harm to chicks by keeping them separate until they grow larger in size.
 Don’t forget to consult with Crow Hill about deworming—we can tailor a schedule to your flock’s needs.

 In laying hens, avoid obesity and provide at least 15 hours of daylight.
 In winter months, supplemental light can be provided in the coop.
 Help avoid broodiness by collecting eggs daily and remove any broody hens from the nest as needed.
-During molting periods, cat food can be a good supplement, as well as raw meat for protein.
+During molting periods, increased protein is needed; formulas such as Feather Fixer meet those increased needs.

 Finally, be sure to keep a detailed flock history, outlining any illnesses, concerns, or other issues.

-Dr. RiceWatkins and her staff have extensive experience working with poultry and can advise and assist owners with health concerns, illness, vaccinations, worming and most other poultry care issues.
-If you’d like to schedule an appointment or have questions about our veterinary services for poultry, call Crow Hill Veterinary Hospital at 303.838.4677.
+Dr. Sheila and her staff have extensive experience working with poultry and can advise and assist owners with health concerns, illness, vaccinations, worming and most other poultry care issues.
+If you’d like to schedule an appointment or have questions about our veterinary services for poultry, call Crow Hill Veterinary Hospital at (303) 838-4677.